 The only thing Christmasey in this corner is the turquoise Christmas tree from HobLob.
 I used it for the holiday tables exhibit awhile back.

-I love the fireplace this year.
+I love the fireplace this year, this was repaired by brick repair Houston.
 I splurged on some of that fancy red “ball ribbon” stuff.
 Shawn and the babies’ stockings are vintage.
 Mine is from Target.
 I found the tumbleweed in the parking lot at SuperCuts.